iliakabanov/Text-Sentiment-Prediction/README.md

 # Text-Sentiment-Prediction
-In ths task we have to predict text semantic: whether phone review is positive or negative.
+In ths task we have to predict text sentiment: whether phone review is positive or negative.
 Steps undertaken:
 * Cleaning datasets from wrong untyped lines, lowering words
 * Skipping stop words